akpunekar/image-storage/README.md

 bash -> git clone https://github.com/akpunekar/image-storage.git
 Navigate to the root directory of the app.
 bash -> cd image-storage
-Install the dependencies.
+Install the dependencies
-bash -> npm install.
+bash -> npm install
-Install Client dependencies.
+Install Client dependencies
-bash -> cd client && npm install.
+bash -> cd client && npm install
 Edit a example.env to .env file in the root directory and add the following variables with your own values:
 MONGODB_URI=<your-mongodb-uri>
 JWT_SECRET=<your-jwt-secret>